FREE SHIPPING ON ORDERS OVER $50

 Maple Syrup

 Another old-fashioned staple of natural sweeteners is maple syrup.
 This is just sap from the sugar maple tree boiled down to a thick syrup.
 Maple syrup is rich in manganese and zinc.
 Beyond the obvious topping for pancakes and waffles, it can be used in baking and other cooking.
 Make sure you buy 100 percent maple syrup.
-The more common brands you find the grocery are little more than high fructose corn syrup with a cheap and artificial maple flavoring.
+The more common brands you find in the grocery are little more than high fructose corn syrup with a cheap and artificial maple flavoring.

 Coconut Sugar